 Further details on the Science Park development can be found here.

 Harlow's reputation for science and innovation

-Harlow is known historically as the location of the discovery of fibre optics and has had a long-standing reputation as a hub of science and innovation.
-It is the perfect place for project such as the Harlow Science Park due to it’s connectivity, large workforce and the commitment of many companies to entrepreneurship and innovation.
+Harlow is known historically as the birthplace of fibre optics and has had a long-standing reputation as a hub of science and innovation.
+It is the perfect place for projects such as Harlow Science Park due to its connectivity, large workforce and the commitment of many companies to entrepreneurship and innovation.

-The new world-class Public Health England (PHE) labs will further contribute to Harlow Science Park’s MedTech focus, as well as increasing the attractiveness of the town for businesses in the science and health sector.
+The new world-class Public Health England (PHE) labs will further contribute to Harlow Science Park’s science, technology, research and innovation focus, as well as increasing the attractiveness of the town for businesses in the science and health sector.

-In a £400m move PHE will continue their vital work in tackling some of the biggest issues in public health.
+In a £450m move, PHE will continue their vital work in tackling some of the biggest issues in public health.
 The new facilities, based on the site currently owned by GSK, will create a centre for research, health improvement and protection working on international health threats, such as Ebola.

 About Harlow Enterprise Zone

 Harlow Enterprise Zone is a new science and IT park in an attractive campus style environment with excellent transport connections providing a new development for advanced manufacturing and life sciences/medical technology businesses.
 The on-site linkages with Anglia Ruskin University provide a dynamic collaborative environment between business and higher education with increased opportunities for innovation and enterprise.
 The Enterprise Zone contributes to economic growth and the UK’s export potential.

 Harlow’s growing reputation as a science-led town originated with the development of the Harlow Enterprise Zone.
 This reputation originated in the 1960s with the development of fibre optic technology at Standard Telecommunication Laboratories (STL) by Nobel Prize winner Charles Kao, and continues to go from strength to strength over 50 years later.

 For more information about Harlow Science Park, click here.